-The Latino Center for Leadership Development’s leadership academy is an educational and leadership training program aimed at providing promising leaders with a set of knowledge, skills, experiences, and networks necessary to assume and succeed in positions of impact with a focus on policy-making roles and elected office.
+The LCLD's leadership academy is a non-partisan educational leadership training program aimed at providing promising individuals with a set of knowledge, skills, experiences, and networks necessary to assume and succeed in positions of impact.

 Sign up for updates on the Leadership Academy.